 Auckland born, Ron keeps himself busy with dancing, gardening and a bit of golf – he also sings with the City of Auckland Singers and the Pakuranga Choral Society.
 His day job was a clerical one and he says that singing keeps him young.

 Born in London, England, Sheila divided her professional life between teaching speech and drama, undertaking training in the Corporate sector and professional acting.
 She has directed many shows in Community Theatre.
 She appeared in the first New Zealand Soap Opera ‘Close to Home’ and many other TV series including playing a regular role in Shortland Street.
-She is thoroughly enjoying her role as Events Manager for the Chorus and is delighted with her new found ability to 'rap'
+She is delighted with her new found ability to 'rap'.